rust-lang/book/src/ch20-02-multithreaded.md

 We switched from `if` to `match` now that we have three cases.
-We need to explicitly match on a slice of `request_line` to pattern match against the string literal values; `match` doesn't do automatic referencing and dereferencing like the equality method does.
+We need to explicitly match on a slice of `request_line` to pattern match against the string literal values; `match` doesn’t do automatic referencing and dereferencing like the equality method does.

 The first arm is the same as the `if` block from Listing 20-9.
 The second arm